steven-miller/steven-miller.github.io/about.md

 ### District Managment Group Website Redesign

-**Summary**: worked with a team to overhaul a Joomla instance on-time, and in-budget.
-Provided customized modules and database of assets.
+**Summary**: worked with a team to update and overhaul a Joomla instance on-time, and in-budget, providing customized modules and database of assets

 [See snapshots from the site](https://saviorlabs.com/work/district-management-group/){:rel="nofollow"}

 ### Cataloging historical resources for non-profit

-**Summary**: as part of a larger effort for historical preservation, onstructed a resource database for a content-driven non-profit for tracking historical, digitized content
+**Summary**: as part of a larger effort for historical preservation, constructed a resource database for a content-driven non-profit for tracking historical, digitized content

 **Technologies**: MySQL, Amazon Books APIs, Fabrik database management UI